Ordination: In Christianity

 The Christian priesthood has traditionally been reserved to men.
-Some claim that women were ordained deacons in the first millennium of Christianity, but their claims are disputed.
+Some historians, such as Peter Brown and Gary Macy, mention that women were ordained deacons in the first millennium of Christianity.
 After the Protestant Reformation and the loosening of authority structures within many denominations, most Protestant groups re-envisioned the role of the ordained priesthood.
 Many did away with it altogether.
 Others altered it in fundamental ways, often favoring a rabbinical-type married minister of teaching (word) and discarding any notion of a sacrificial priesthood.
 A common epithet used by Protestants (especially Anglicans) against Catholics was that Catholics were a 'priest-ridden' people.
 Hatred for priests was a common element of anti-Catholicism and pogroms against Catholics focused on expelling, killing, or forcefully 'laicizing' priests.

 Beginning in the twentieth century, many Protestant denominations began re-evaluating the roles of women in their churches.
 Many now ordain women.
 According to the biblical book of Judges, a wise and brave woman named Deborah was the fourth judge of the ancient Israelites.
 She was instrumental in implementing a strategic military strategy that delivered the Israelites from the oppressive Canaanite king Jabin.
 Likewise, Jael was courageous and primary in the Israelite victory.
 Her prudent actions killed the commander Sisera after he fled on foot following the battle.
 Within the Book of Judges, there is a repetitive cycle of sin and deliverance.
 There is also a proposition regarding the cyclical offenses: "In those days Israel had no king; all the people did whatever seemed right in their own eyes" (Jdg.
 21:25).
 Based partially upon the leadership of the prophetess, Deborah, some Protestant and non-denominational organizations grant ordination to women.
 Other denominations refute the claim of a precedent based on Deborah's example because she is not specifically described as ruling over Israel, rather giving judgments on contentious issues in private, not teaching publicly, neither did she lead the military.
 Her message to her fellow judge Barak in fact affirmed the male leadership of Israel.
 The United Church of Canada has ordained women since 1932.
 The Evangelical Lutheran Church in America ordains women as pastors, and women are eligible for election as bishops.
 The Episcopal Church in the United States of America ordains women as deacons, priests and bishops.
 The Lutheran Evangelical Protestant Church ordains women at all levels including deacon, priest and bishop.
 Other denominations leave the decision to ordain women to the regional governing body, or even to the congregation itself; these include the Christian Reformed Church in North America and the Evangelical Presbyterian Church.
 The ordination of women in the latter half of the 20th century was an important issue between Anglicans and Catholics since the Catholic Church viewed the ordination of women as a huge obstacle to possible rapprochement between the two churches.